LleeMcD/surfs_up/README.md

   - Median Quartile - 0.02
   - Upper Quartile - 0.12

-The rainfall summary statistics for the month of December are
+The summary statistics for rainfall in the month of December are
 - Count of Observations - 1,405
 - Rainfall in Inches
   - Minimum - 0.00